 HAI has also been engaged by top U.S. and European banks and financial institutions to support the preparation of economic disclosure statements in order to comply with local and city ordinances requiring the disclosure of slavery-era business connections.

 Crisis Management Support

 Understanding historical context—and confirming the relevant facts—can be at the heart of crisis management.
 HAI has assisted law firms, corporate counsel, and public relations professionals in understanding the complex social, political, and economic dimensions of crisis situations.
 Our company was launched as a result of one of our first investigations–detailing the federal response at Three Mile Island, the site of America’s worst nuclear power accident.

 Since that time, HAI has been consulted or called to investigate and research some of the most sensitive matters—human trafficking, the use of forced and slave labor during World War II, and Holocaust-era looted assets.
 HAI also served as a historical consultant to the Nazi War Crimes and Japanese Imperial Government Records Interagency Working Group (IWG), established under the Nazi War Crimes Disclosure Act (Public Law 105-246).

-HAI has also advised clients on the history of emerging contaminants-of-interest like coal ash and the “forever chemicals” of perfluoroalkyl and polyfluoroalkyl substances (PFAS), as well as a range of other allegedly toxic substances.
+HAI has also advised clients on the history of known and emerging contaminants-of-interest like vinyl chloride, coal ash, and the “forever chemicals” of perfluoroalkyl and polyfluoroalkyl substances (PFAS), including perfluorooctanoic acid (PFOA) and perfluorooctanesulfonic acid (PFOS), as well as a range of other potentially toxic substances.